SoCalGas® provides the following information to assist those who have questions about filing a claim.

 What are your claims options?

-Alternatively, you can refer your loss to your insurance carrier who may reimburse you subject to policy coverage and any applicable deductible.
-Your insurance carrier may choose to contact SoCalGas to resolve the matter.
+• Alternatively, you can refer your loss to your insurance carrier, who may reimburse you subject to policy coverage and any applicable deductible.
+Your insurance carrier may choose to contact SoCalGas to find out about the matter.

 What if your claim is denied?

-SoCalGas is committed to resolving your claim in a fair and objective manner.
-If your claim is denied, we will provide you with the reason for the denial.
+• SoCalGas is committed to resolving your claim in a fair and objective manner.
+If your claim is denied, we will let you know the reason for the denial.
 If you are not satisfied with our decision, you have the option and right at any time during the claims process to file a civil action.
 This includes filing a Small Claims lawsuit.

 What is the role of the California Public Utilities Commission (CPUC)?